oblivioncth/Qx/README.md

 ## Getting Started
 Either grab the latest [release](https://github.com/oblivioncth/Qx/releases/) or [build the library from source](https://oblivioncth.github.io/Qx/index.html#autotoc_md3), and import using CMake.

+Building from source is recommended as this library can easily be integrated as a dependency into your project using CMake's FetchContent.
+An example of this is demonstrated in the documentation.

-Either way you'll then need to explore the [documentation](https://oblivioncth.github.io/Qx/index.html), which also expands on acquiring and setting up Qx.
+Either way you'll then need to explore the [documentation](https://oblivioncth.github.io/Qx/index.html), which expands on acquiring, setting up, and using Qx.

+## Pre-built Releases/Artifacts
+All pre-built copies of the library available in this repository were compiled using a static build of Qt6 (the specific version is always part of the file name), which means a compatible static version of Qt must also be used when building your final application.

+Feel free to create issues pertaining to the use of these builds and Qt static in general.